-A BRIEF HISTORY OF ST ALBANS, HERTFORDSHIRE
+A BRIEF HISTORY OF ST ALBANS

 The history of St Albans began about 20 BC when the local Celtic tribe built there capital there.
 It would have been a 'town' of wooden huts with thatched roofs surrounded by a ditch and an earth rampart with a wooden palisade on top.
 In 43 AD the Romans invaded Britain.
 When they subdued Hertfordshire they took over the Celtic settlement and called it Verulamium.

 Roman St Albans was burned by Boudicca when she led a rebellion against the Romans in 61AD.
 However the town was soon rebuilt and slowly the wooden buildings were replaced with stone ones.
-Temples were built in Roman St Albans and a theatre with seating for 6,000 people.
+Temples were built in Roman St Albans and a theater with seating for 6,000 people.
 Early in the 3rd century the earth ramparts were replaced with stone walls and the town prospered.
 St Alban the first British Christian martyr was executed there in 304 AD.

-Then in the 4th century Roman civilisation began to decline.
+Then in the 4th century Roman civilization began to decline.
 The last Roman soldiers left Britain in 407AD.
 St Albans was still going strong when St Germanus visited in 429 AD but soon afterwards the population began to drift away to the countryside.
 It was probably abandoned in the late 5th century.

 SAXON ST ALBANS